zerihuny/Blood-Donation-bank-Management-System/README.md

 </ol>

 <h2>Credits</h2>
-<p>This project was developed as part of the Web Engineering course at XYZ University by [Your Name].</p>
+<p>This project was developed as part of the Web Engineering course at Ambo University by Zerihun Tarssa @binium.</p>

 <p><strong>Note:</strong> If you encounter any issues while running the project or importing the database, please feel free to raise an issue in the GitHub repository.
 We would be happy to help you out!</p></html>